A Survey of OAM-Encoded High-Dimensional Quantum Key Distribution: Foundations, Experiments, and Recent Trends: Emerging Directions for OAM-Encoded HD-QKD

 \section{Emerging Directions for OAM-Encoded HD-QKD}

 QKD has advanced rapidly in recent years, and the unique properties of OAM have motivated its integration into several emerging QKD architectures.
-These include twin-field QKD (TF-QKD), which is designed to extend the achievable communication distance~\cite{wang2022twin}; continuous-variable QKD (CV-QKD), which aims to increase aggregate key rates through high-rate optical detection~\cite{fan2022robust}; and measurement-device-independent or device-independent QKD (MDI/DI-QKD), which enhances implementation security by removing trust assumptions on the detectors~\cite{jo2025security}.
+These include TF-QKD, which is designed to extend the achievable communication distance~\cite{wang2022twin}; CV-QKD, which aims to increase aggregate key rates through high-rate optical detection~\cite{fan2022robust}; and MDI-QKD or DI-QKD, which enhances implementation security by removing trust assumptions on the detectors~\cite{jo2025security}.
 Together, these developments reflect QKD’s core objectives \cite{pirandola2020advances}: achieving longer distances, higher secure throughput, and stronger security guarantees.